isotopp/isotopp.github.io/_posts/2020-10-05-what-are-the-problems-with-posix.md

 NVME is what we get when we ask the question "What purpose does the SATA controller have in this setup, anyway?" - except slowing everything down, forcing us to use antiquated SCSI commands and serializing access to the highly parallel flash.

 NVME therefore is a PCI bus, which talks to flash controllers, which talk to the flash, and a revised command set for this.
-The great innovation is to do away with the single disk queue and allow many of these.
+The great innovation is to put away the single disk queue and allow many of these.
 Which allows us to utilize around 800k IOPS per device, even if a single operation can take as long as 1/20.000th of a second - just go 40-way wide, if you can.

 Now, what if we had a way to speak to a NVME device on a different computers PCI bus as if it were local?
 That's what remote DMA (RDMA) would enable us to do.
 RoCE ("rocky", "RDMA over Converged Ethernet") initially was painful - RoCE V1 was unrouteable raw Ethernet with its own Ethertype.
 RoCE V2 fixed that, and put the entire stuff into UDP instead, so it was routeable, at least within a single data center.